Congratulations on making the decision to stand out with a UWA degree.

 You are able to complete the Engineering Science major as a degree-specific major within the Bachelor of Science, or as a second major within any of our undergraduate degrees, then complete your professional qualification with the Master of Professional Engineering (MPE).

 When you accept your offer, you will be able to nominate which undergraduate degree you wish to enrol in.

 The UWA Albany Centre offers first-year units in the degrees listed below, with the exception of Arts (in which a full degree course is available in the majors of Anthropology and Sociology, English and Cultural Studies or History) or Science (majoring in Conservation Biology or Environmental Science - Biology Stream).
 Please contact the Albany Centre directly for information on unit availability.

-- Refer to our Assured-entry Pathways information for further details, including admission requirements
+- Refer to our Direct Pathways information for further details, including admission requirements

 - Depending on academic background, you may need to commence on a part-time basis only